 Dr. Katie Koehler, Deputy Director of Bereavement Support and Education

 For more advice and support watch our video interview with Dr. Katie Koehler, below, and read our article on Helping children to cope with grief.

 We surveyed 1,000 British parents of 3-16-year-olds in November 2018 to study how their child understands, experiences and copes with the death of pets, friends and family members.
 Each survey respondent focused on only one child.
 Parents with multiple 3-16-year-old children focused on the child whose experience with death and grief they could describe in most detail.
 Female parents were slightly over represented in our survey sample; where results depended on the parent’s gender, we estimated a weighted average to control for any gender bias.

 We’d love for you to spread the word about our research and use it for any non-commercial purposes.
 But please link back to this page to give our research team credit and allow readers to see all our results.

 Protect what really matters

-No amount of money can ever compensate for the loss of a loved one, but life insurance can at least bring peace of mind in hard times.
+No amount of money can ever compensate for the loss of a loved one from things like cancer or terminal illness, but life insurance can at least bring peace of mind in hard times.
 Having financial protection in place gives you time and space to support your loved ones when they need it most.